Bitcoin-ABC/bitcoin-abc/modules/ecash-coinselect/README.md

 #### Change Log

+1.0.2 - Updated `getInputUtxos` to take in an outputArray.

 1.0.1 - Fixed p2pkh byte count calculations and renamed `calcByteCount` to `calcP2pkhByteCount`.

 1.0.0 - Support collection of eCash XEC utxos for one to one p2pkh transactions.